 I was confused when reading that “Previous literature has devoted substantial attention to each of the problems of availability and uncertain capture histories, but rarely together”, since there’s no point to think about capture histories, either certain or uncertain, if you are not interested in estimating availability.
 Can you perhaps reword?

-We believe that the referee is incorrect.
-Mark-recapture distance sampling methods typically do not estimate availability explicitly, but do use capture histories – so there is indeed some point in thinking about capture histories even when you are not interested in estimating availability.
+We would like to retain the current wording, as the issues of availability and uncertain capture histories have indeed been treated separately in previous literature.
+For example, mark-recapture distance sampling methods typically do not estimate availability explicitly, but do use capture histories.
+This relates to the discussion above about the traditional meanings of availability bias and perception bias.
+Unavailable animals are not included in traditional MRDS estimates, and the role of capture histories is to address perception bias.
+Regarding uncertain capture histories, these have been considered in models for misidentification, and for models where two distinct sampling protocols are used to determine individual identity, such as photographs and DNA samples which cannot be reconciled to the same animal; however, as mentioned, these cases have not included explicit availability models.
+Since the literature on both topics is relevant to the current paper, we feel the existing statement makes a useful point.
 In page 6 you say “They did not allow animal movement in the direction of aircraft travel” – given airplane vs animal speed, would that be a big problem for them?

-No, it would be no problem for them, and indeed it is no problem for our application (we did investigate the effect of not allowing animal movement in the direction of aircraft travel) – because the aircraft moves so much faster than the animals.
-It would become a problem for a survey platform that moved much slower relative to animals, as might be the case for some drones for example.
-We have added the words “Neglecting animal movement in the direction of aircraft travel is not a problem for observers that travel much faster than the animals, but it is a problem for much slower-moving observers.”
+No, it would not be a considerable problem for the application considered by those authors, because the aircraft moves so much faster than the animals in their scenario.
+It would become a problem for a survey platform that moved more slowly relative to animals, as might be the case for some drones.
+We have added the words: “Neglecting animal movement in the direction of aircraft travel is not a problem for observers that travel much faster than the animals, but it is a problem for slow-moving observers.”

 In page 8, The matrix derived from equation 5, U(t)=exp(Qt) does not seem to have rows adding up to 1 (which should be the case for a state transition matrix, as say equation 4)?
 Is there some normalizing constant missing, or am I missing something?